What is Basic First Aid?

 “This course covers a wider range of common emergencies including head and spinal injuries, heart conditions and strokes.”

-Paul says that the basic life support skills taught in the level 1 first aid course are still covered in the level 2 certificate.
+Paul says that the basic life support skills taught in the level 1 course are still covered in the level 2 certificate.

 “It is not a requirement to do the Level 1 course before you do the Level 2 course, you can start with the Level 2 course if you wish to.”

-Additional first aid training courses provided by MSA Training and Professional Development include Provide First Aid in an education and care setting, Provide advanced resuscitation and oxygen therapy and Mental Health First Aid (Workplace) and (Tertiary).
+Additional courses provided by MSA Training and Professional Development include; Provide First Aid in an education and care setting, Provide advanced resuscitation and oxygen therapy and Mental Health First Aid (Workplace).